introspection-libc/main/README.md

 How to build and run the vulnerable projects with GCC's Intel-MPX-based Pointer Bounds Check
 --------------------------------------------------------------------------------------------

+**Note**: Intel MPX requires supported hardware, otherwise strange things will happen since the MPX portion in the safe-libc does *not* check if MPX hardware support is available!

 ### dnsmasq
 ```sh
 # build